EVENTVENUE

 Amora Hotel Jamison

 A requirement of the hotels is that all bookings include credit card details.
 These credit card details will be forwarded to your selected hotel/apartment and charged 30 days prior to the booking commencement.
 You will be responsible for paying any incidentals incurred and any remaining nights directly to the hotel on check-in or check-out from the selected property.
 Any credit card payments will incur a 1.5% surcharge.
 Accommodation rates listed will be provided to delegates who book through the Conference Secretariat and will not be honoured if booking directly with the hotel.
-Cancellation of accommodation must be submitted in writing to the Conference Secretariat before 4pm Thursday 22nd May 2025.
-Any cancellation received after 4pm Thursday 22nd May 2025 will incur up to 100% cancellation penalty.
+Cancellation of accommodation must be submitted in writing to the Conference Secretariat before 4pm Friday 22nd May 2026.
+Any cancellation received after 4pm Friday 22nd May 2026 will incur up to 100% cancellation penalty.
 To avoid cancellation charges please ensure the accommodation dates are correct in the confirmation email.

 Failure to show at the hotel on appointed date will be regarded as cancellation and appropriate charges will apply.